Thiel’s chief of staff tapped as White House deputy CTO

 Prior to his work at Thiel Captial, Kratsios was the chief financial officer of Clarium Captial Management, another fund company founded by Thiel.
 Kratsios did not respond to a request for comment from TechCrunch, but describes himself on his personal website as passionate about technology and politics.
 At Princeton, Kratsios conducted thesis research into the links between Greece’s economic performance and its citizens’ voting patterns.
 His thesis discusses the relationship between economic conditions and “incumbent vote share,” a model fashioned after voting patterns in the United States.
 Kratsios also took an interest in partisan bias and studied how it changed voters’ perceptions of the economy.

 The deputy CTO role was last held by Alexander Macgillivray, a former general counsel at Twitter.
 The role of White House chief technology officer, previously held by former Googler Megan Smith, has yet to be filled.
-The CTO leads the White House Office of Science and Technology Policy, with a broad mandate of working on data, innovation and technology policy.
+The CTO works with the White House Office of Science and Technology Policy on a broad mandate of issues involving data, innovation and technology policy.

 It’s interesting to see the deputy CTO role filled by someone with experience in venture capital — the Obama administration tended to select technologists from public companies with large user bases, perhaps with the idea that experience serving diverse users would translate well to serving the American people.
 Fewer people have access to venture capital than have access to Google, so there’s a naturally smaller set of experiences to draw on.